-Revised May 17, 2021 and subject to change
+Revised June 30, 2021 and subject to change

-This guidance has been approved by the City of Chicago Department of Family and Support Services (DFSS) and the Illinois Department of Human Services (IDHS), including the Maternal, Infant, and Early Childhood Home Visiting program (MIECHV).
+This guidance has been approved by the Illinois State Board of Education (ISBE), Illinois Department of Human Services (IDHS), Maternal, Infant, and Early Childhood Home Visiting program (MIECHV), and the Chicago Department of Family and Support Services (DFSS).
+Early Head Start and Head Start home visiting programs should follow the guidance from the Office of Head Start.
 This guidance is subject to change in response to developments in the pandemic, and in alignment with any future updates to the Restore Illinois plan.
 This guidance is consistent with the Health Resources and Services Administration's (HRSA) guidance on mitigation of risk for home visiting.
 Programs should continue to adhere to the latest guidance from local health departments, IDPH, Governor Pritzker, and the Centers for Disease Control and Prevention (CDC) to limit the spread of COVID-19.